 However, when outside funding is not available the college is committed to ensuring that no faculty member must live on less than 100% of base institutional salary during a 12-month assistant professor leave.
 Therefore in addition to the 75% salary provided by policy, the college will provide a supplement, an AP Leave Grant, to those assistant professors who do not secure external funding equal to at least 25% of their salary.
-That is, the college will provide backstop funding to bring the total of external and internal salary up to 100% of base institutional salary during a 12-month assistant professor leave.
+That is, the college will work to provide backstop funding to bring the total of external and internal salary up to 100% of base institutional salary during a 12-month assistant professor leave.

 Eligibility for AP Leave Grant: Grants are available to tenure-track faculty Assistant Professors to support projects for professional development while on leave, typically during the 4th year in rank.